-The ocean department encompasses basic research as well as applied science with direct societal relevance.
-The outcome of our research enables SMHI to provide services directly to the public.
 The forecast of sea ice extension, of sea level high stands along the Swedish coast, as well as the potential for harmful algae and oxygen depletion in the deep Baltic Sea are examples of services that have been provided.

 Another priority is to investigate the impact of anthropogenic influences in the Baltic Sea and North Sea region.
 The expected global warming, the threat of ongoing eutrophication as well as the intensive economic exploitation make this region highly vulnerable to climatic changes.